Skip to main content

 Mobile First

 Built entirely in React Native with Expo, targeting iOS and Android from a single codebase.
-File-based routing via Expo Router keeps the navigation structure clean and maintainable.
+File-based routing via Expo Router keeps navigation clean.

 Cloud Backend

-AWS powers the backend — Cognito for authentication, RDS for the database, and S3 for video storage.
-IAM policies enforce access control at the infrastructure layer.
+AWS powers the backend — Cognito for auth, RDS for the database, and S3 for video storage.
+IAM policies enforce access at the infra layer.

 Offline Ready

-A persistent offline queue lets climbers log sessions without a connection.
-Climbs sync automatically when the device reconnects, backed by a two-tier network cache for fast reads.
+A persistent offline queue lets climbers log sessions without connection.
+Climbs sync automatically when the device reconnects.

 Features